Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction

-Experimentally, the main implication of the existence of a large number of closely competing states is that we can induce phase transitions between them by applying relatively small perturbations.
+Experimentally, the main implication of the existence of a large number of closely competing states is the possibility of inducing phase transitions between them by applying relatively small perturbations.
 One of the most experimentally accessible such perturbations is the out of plane magnetic field which, due to orbital coupling to the electrons, leads to energy splitting between states with different total Chern number as a function of filling \cite{TBGIV}.
 The different possible Chern insulators obtained by filling a subset of the $C = \pm 1$ bands at a given filling are shown in Fig.~\ref{fig:ChernStates}.
 This picture predicts a phase transition to states with finite Chern number with the same parity as $\nu$ whose maximum value is $|C| = 4 - |\nu|$ \cite{KIVCpaper, TBGIV}.
 This was experimentally verified in several parallel works \cite{ChernCaltech, ChernRutgers, ChernYazdani, ChernYoung} which observed these different Chern insulators upon applying an out-of-plane magnetic field to TBG samples.